mike-co/filesystem-link-manager/README.md

 #### Issue: "File Count Exceeds Threshold"
 **Symptoms**: Warning about too many files **Solutions**:
-1. Increase `fileCountPromptThreshold` temporarily
+1. Temporarily increase `fileCountPromptThreshold` or use silentMode
-2. Use more specific patterns to reduce file count
+2. Use more specific patterns to reduce the file count
 3. Enable `enableSourceDeduplication` to remove duplicates
-4. Split into multiple smaller workspaces
+4. Split the workspace into multiple smaller workspaces

-#### Issue: "GitHub Copilot Not Using Advanced Index"
-**Symptoms**: Basic indexing despite <750 files **Check**:
-1. Verify file count: Check VS Code file explorer
-2. Force rebuild: Command Palette → `Build Local Workspace Index`
-3. Check Copilot status: Status bar → Copilot icon
-4. Verify file types: Ensure files are indexable (not binary)

 #### Issue: "Symlinks Not Working in Git"
 **Symptoms**: Git does not show symlinks as modified files **Solutions**:
-1. Did you use symlinks to files?
+1. Check if you used symlinks instead of hardlinks for files
-2. You could try configuring Git: `git config core.symlinks true`.
+2. Try configuring Git: `git config core.symlinks true`
-3. Consider using hardlinks or symlinks to directories, as you should encounter fewer issues.
+3. Consider using hardlinks or directory symlinks, as these typically have fewer issues

 #### Issue: "Post-Execution Commands Fail"
 **Symptoms**: Commands timeout or fail
 **Debug**:
-1. Test commands manually in terminal
+1. Test commands manually in the terminal
-2. Check working directory with `cwd` parameter
+2. Check the working directory with the `cwd` parameter
 3. Increase `timeoutInMs` for slow operations
-4. Turn on debug logs and see if it is a syntax or other type of error.
+4. Enable debug logs to identify syntax or other errors

 ### Platform-Specific Considerations

 #### Windows
 - **Symlinks for directories**: May require elevated permissions depending on what you can already access
-- **Path Separators**: Use `\\` or `/` in JSON strings
+- **Path Separators**: Use `/` or `\\` in JSON strings
 - **Command Shell**: Commands run in `cmd.exe` by default
 - **Symlinks for files**: Require elevated permissions or Developer Mode